Aggrey Chiyangi: Managerial career

 Following his playing career, Chiyangi moved into management, managing Green Buffaloes, Power Dynamos, Chambishi as well as Botswana Premier League club Lobtrans Gunners.
 In March 2014, Chiyangi was appointed manager of Zanaco.
 In 2015, Chiyangi joined Nkana as manager, before his sacking in January 2017.
 In June 2017, Chiyangi was named manager of Green Eagles.
-Between 2019 and 2020, Chiyangi was caretaker manager of the Zambian national team.
+Between 2019 and 2020, Chiyangi was caretaker manager of the Zambia national team.